mrijken/check-config/docs/checkers.md

 ### Placeholder

-When a placeholder is given, the created file will contain the placeholder as content.
+When a file will be created when run with `--fix`, the created file will be created with the placeholder as content.

 ```toml
 [[file_present]]